 When she was 18 years old Frida suffered an accident that would leave in her body damages that would accompany her all her life.
 On September 17, 1925, the bus in which she was traveling was run over by a tram, the impact left her with fractures in the spine, clavicle, and ribs; in addition, her right leg suffered several fractures.

-This accident would represent a circumstantial event, not only because of the emotional impact and the suffering that it generated until the end of her life, but also because, due to the immobility to which she was subjected for months, Frida began to paint.
+This accident would represent a circumstantial event, not only because of the emotional impact and the suffering that it generated until the end of her life, but also because, due of the immobility to which she was subjected for months, Frida began to paint.

 It is at this moment that Frida Kahlo's career as a painter begins.
 At that time she maintained an affective relationship with the essayist and political orator Alejandro Gómez Arias, to whom she dedicates her first self-portrait; it is Self-portrait in a velvet suit, considered one of the most important pieces in the history of Mexican art.

 Her interest in painting and talent made Frida venture into artistic circles, where she met important artists and intellectuals such as photographer Tina Modotti, journalist Juan Antonio Mella and muralist Diego Rivera.

-Soon Frida and Diego, whom the painter described in a text as "a big, immense child with a kind face and a sad look", would establish close relations, maintain an affective relationship and get married in 1929.
+Soon Frida and Diego, whom the painter described in a text as "a big, immense child with a kind face and a sad look", would establish close relations, maintain a relationship and get married in 1929.

 The Blue House was their home and became a must-see for artists and intellectuals of the time.
 In 1934, after returning from a stay in different cities in the United States, Frida lived next to Diego in a house that is now known as Museo Casa Estudio Diego Rivera and Frida Kahlo, built by the architect Juan O'Gorman.